Gangsta Granny (film)

-Gangsta Granny is a British comedy-drama television film based on David Walliams' 2011 children's comedy fiction book of the same name.
+Gangsta Granny is a British crime comedy television film based on David Walliams' 2011 children's comedy fiction book of the same name.
 The adaptation is by Kevin Cecil and Andy Riley.
 The first broadcast was on BBC One on 26 December 2013 at 6.05 PM.
+A sequel was released in December 2022, with an almost entirely different cast.

 Plot

-11-year-old Ben (Reece Buttery), who lives in Basildon, visits his paternal grandmother's (Julia McKenzie) house every Friday afternoon while his parents go out dancing.
+Ben (Reece Buttery), who is 11 years old and lives in Basildon, visits his paternal grandmother's (Julia McKenzie) house every Friday afternoon while his parents go out dancing.
 Granny has an obsession with meals made from cabbage.
 Ben initially finds her boring, until he comes across a large box of jewellery while looking for a biscuit.
 Granny reveals that she was once an international jewel thief, known as the "Black Cat", involved in many high-profile heists during her youth, but she tells Ben that she was never able to steal the Crown Jewels, kept in the Tower of London.
 This prompts Ben, who has a passion for plumbing, to devise a plan to raid the Tower.
 Granny agrees to go along with his plans.

 At the same time, Ben's parents Mike (David Walliams) and Linda (Miranda Hart), who are dance fanatics and aware of Ben's passion for plumbing are encouraged by his lie that the noises they heard when he returned home through his bedroom window (after sneaking out to see Granny) was actually him dancing, so decide to enter him into a ballroom dancing competition as a partner to Florence (India Ria Amarteifio).
 Granny's local neighbours, Mr Parker (Rob Brydon) and his son (George Hill), watch over Ben's movements to and from Granny's house and suspect that the duo are up to no good.

 Granny suffers a fall and is found to be terminally ill.
 Ben helps her escape from the hospital and the plan for the heist continues.
-On the day of the heist, he forgets the competition and, not having practised once with Florence, who condemns him to dance alone at the last minute, Ben embarrasses himself on the dance floor.
-Florence's mother Kelly (Jocelyn Jee Esien), enraged that Ben won the contest without practising, throws a shoe which hits Flavio (Robbie Williams) and knocks him out.
+On the day of the heist, he forgets the competition and, not having practised once with Florence, who condemns him to dance alone at the last minute, Ben embarrasses himself on the dance floor and earns 0 points.
+Florence's mother Kelly (Jocelyn Jee Esien), enraged that Ben ruined the contest for her daughter, throws a shoe which hits Flavio (Robbie Williams) and knocks him out.
 Linda revives him with the kiss of life, after which a mob forms, chasing Ben and his family.